- About BCED

 - News & Media

-The Community Technology Initiative creates innovative partnerships that bring technology to underserved populations by focusing on closing the digital gap and providing access to computer technology and software training.
+The Technology Empowerment Center creates innovative partnerships that bring technology to underserved populations by focusing on closing the digital gap and providing access to computer technology and software training.
 We aim to reduce the growing inequality of access to information technologies among low-income and disadvantaged groups.

 Provide a professional training environment for community members to continue developing and enhancing their technology skills beyond the basics in order to compete in the global workforce

 Refurbish and distribute computers and make them available to low-income communities, individuals and community organizations